-*Prices taken from Kmart and Kogan, correct as of August 2020.
+*Prices are taken from Kmart and Kogan, correct as of January 2022.

-There’s little separating the two models in terms of features, with both models containing seven pre-set cooking functions and a similar heating power.
-The Kogan air fryer additionally comes with a timer which goes up to 60 minutes, while Kmart’s air fryer stops at 30 minutes.
+There’s little separating the two models in terms of features, with both models containing seven pre-set cooking functions and similar heating power.
+The Kogan air fryer additionally comes with a timer that goes up to 60 minutes, while Kmart’s air fryer stops at 30 minutes.

-*Prices taken from Kmart and Target, correct as of August 2020.
+*Prices are taken from Kmart and Sunbeam, correct as of January 2022.

-A low heating power is generally suitable for cooking smaller portions, such as a bowl of shoestring fries.
-So, while a 10L air fryer from ALDI might seem convenient, be prepared to cook meatier items in batches to make sure everything is properly cooked through.
+Low heating power is generally suitable for cooking smaller portions, such as a bowl of shoestring fries.
+So, while a 10L air fryer from ALDI might seem convenient, be prepared to cook meatier items in multiple batches to make sure everything is properly cooked through.

 The same goes for pre-set functions.
 While cooking does usually involve trial and error, these programs can help take out some of the guesswork and ensure the process is actually more convenient than regular frying.
 It’s a standard feature across many air fryers, but one pro with Kmart’s range is that it includes a list of preset cooking functions which cover a wide variety of dishes you can cook in an air fryer.